Grassfed Tallow for Eczema (Part 1)

 Eczema is chronic inflammation.
 To be specific, eczema - or atopic dermatitis - happens when hydration of the stratum corneum (the outer layer of the skin) decreases and water loss increases, resulting in chronic inflammation.

 Inflammation definitely merits its own blog post, but the first connection I made with my eczema and anything was diet-related.
-When I started to clean up my nutrition and really learn about the effects of sugar, dairy, gluten, night-shades, soy, and mold-prone nuts (cashews, peanuts, etc.), I found out the thing they all had in common was that they caused inflammation.
+When I started to clean up my nutrition and really learn about the effects of sugar, dairy, gluten, night-shades, soy, and mold-prone nuts (cashews, peanuts, etc.), I found out the thing they all had in common was that they caused inflammation.**this was 7 years ago, before I knew anything about PUFAs, the how good sugar can be, and endocrine-disrupting fragrances.

 What are things caused by inflammation?
 Bloating and gas, fluid retention, constipation, upset stomach, arthritis, brain fog, sore joints, and eczema.
 This list is by no means comprehensive nor does it touch on the long-term effects of chronic inflammation.